Insured Membership – Frequently Asked Questions

 How much are the membership fees?

-New members qualify for a heavily discounted membership fee of £219 during 2012 plus a one-off registration fee of £140 (£65 application fee and £75 portfolio review fee payable after one year).
+New members qualify for a heavily discounted membership fee of £239 during 2013 plus a one-off registration fee of £65.
+An optional portfolio feedback fee of £75 is also payable after 10 months if selected.

 For information regarding our registration procedure, contact Linda Austin on 01604 817890 or to email Linda click here